100/50 Journey landscape

 V

-Villain App
+Villain app

 Build an app powered by a custom AI model trained specifically on antagonist craft, covering backstory, plot points, scene ideas, goals, themes, tropes, and moral shadings.
 The model is tuned to work without the usual safety flinches that stop general AI from engaging properly with villain material, so writers can explore dark territory without the tool refusing to help.
 The writer develops their villain through a pick-a-path interface where the app offers branching options at each stage, the writer chooses one, and the choice shapes the next set of options.
 Every path the writer walks is mapped out visually so they can review the full branching journey their villain took and compare different paths side by side.
 The writer can save multiple villain profiles and return to any of them to branch further.
 The app is for writers who want antagonists that feel genuinely dangerous and fully realised, rather than cardboard obstacles the hero knocks over.